 The Accelerated Degree Program in the College of Arts and Sciences provides opportunities for highly talented and strongly motivated students to complete both an undergraduate degree and a master's degree in five years.
-Students generally enroll in a five year co-op program, but replace the third co-op with courses to complete the graduate degree requirements.
+Students generally enroll in a five year co-op program and replace the third co-op with courses to complete the graduate degree requirements; some majors require that students enroll for the four-year one co-op program.
 Students may be offered preliminary admission to such a program when they start at Drexel or can apply when they have completed 90 credits.
 In both instances, admission to the dual program must be approved before students complete 120 credits.

 Accelerated Preprofessional Degree

 The College accepts highly qualified and motivated students into accelerated BS/BA +MD and BS/BA +JD degrees.
 Students must apply to be admitted into these programs before starting at Drexel.
 For more information, students should contact the Office of Undergraduate Admissions.

 Students wishing to prepare for admission to professional schools of medicine, veterinary medicine, dentistry, or public health may obtain preprofessional counseling and application assistance at the Steinbright Career Development Center.
 For health profession application assistance, students may call 215.895.2437.
 For law school admission assistance, students may call 215.895.1632.